What Are the 3 R's of HVAC?

 Breaking Down Each of the Three R’s

 Recover is the process of removing refrigerant from an HVAC system and storing it in an external container without necessarily testing or processing it.
 This is the first step whenever we work on a system that contains refrigerant.
-At Triple Play Home Services, our EPA 608 certified technicians use specialized recovery equipment to safely extract refrigerant before performing repairs, system replacements, or equipment disposal.
+At Triple Play Home Services, our EPA 608 certified technicians use specialized recovery equipment to safely extract refrigerant before performing AC repairs, system replacements, or equipment disposal.
 This prevents refrigerant from venting into the atmosphere and complies with Clean Air Act requirements.

 Recycle means cleaning refrigerant for reuse by using oil separation and single or multiple passes through devices like filter-driers.
 This process happens on-site with portable equipment and reduces contaminants to acceptable levels for reuse in the same system or another system owned by the same customer.
 Recycling refrigerant saves homeowners money on refrigerant costs and reduces waste, making it an economically and environmentally smart choice during routine maintenance or repairs.